pjakiela/ECON379/exercises/E11B-more-power.md

 Consider a concrete example.
 Suppose that you randomly assign treatment in a sample of 1,000 people so that 500 are in the treatment group and 500 are in the control group.
 There are **a lot** of different possible random assignments (i.e. a lot of different sets of 500 out 1,000 people that you could choose to include in the treatment group).
-You regress some outcome variable - let's say adult height -
-on your treatment dummy in each of these samples - without actually implementing an intervention of any kind.
+You regress some outcome variable - let's say adult height - on your treatment dummy in each of these samples - without actually implementing an intervention of any kind.
 So, the null hypothesis is true:  the treatment effect is zero **because we didn't actually implement any treatment**.
 Nevertheless, adult height will sometimes be significantly higher in the treatment group, just by chance.
-When we say that a result is statistically significant at the 95 percent level, we are choose a threshold for significance such that adult height will be statistically significant in 5 percent of all the regressions we run when the null hypothesis (that there is no treatment effect) is correct.
+When we say that a result is statistically significant at the 95 percent level, we are choosing a threshold for significance such that adult height will be statistically significant in 5 percent of all the regressions we run when the null hypothesis (that there is no treatment effect) is correct.